devopology/tools/README.md

 # Building

-To build ..
+Using Linux ...

-1. Setup a Java 1.8 JDK
+1. Setup a Java 1.7 JDK
 2. Setup Maven
 3. Clone the GIT repository
 4. Build the code using "mvn install"

+# Building UBER jar (jar with all dependencies - minuse those use for testing)

+Using Linux ...

+1. Build the project (steps above)
+5. execute  bash -e package-UBER.sh

+The resulting UBER jar will be located in target directory

 # Using